ryan-leap/GreenMeansGoMutexDemo/README.md

 ## Stop talking.
 Demo it.

+### The Setup

+Each PowerShell console will run the same script which will interact using a named Mutex.
+The script will count down (progressively faster)

+1. Request Mutex ownership
+2. Ownership Granted
+    1. Paint the console Green
+    1. Log a message to a common log file
+    1. Output a message to the console
+    1. Sleep (make others wait for ownership)
+    1. Release ownership of the named Mutex
+3. Ownership **not** Granted
+    1. Paint the console Red
+    2. Wait for ownership of the named Mutex to be granted

 - Green - Process has been granted exclusive access to the resource
 - Red - Process is waiting to be granted exclusive access to the resource

+### The Finish

 ![Green Means Go Mutex Demo](./images/green_means_go_mutex_demo.gif)